jpalardy/jpalardy.github.io/_posts/2022-08-09-serious-talk-environment-variables.markdown

 - always a string
 - a reasonable default
-- no obvious validations: you will to take `DATABASE_NAME` as given
+- no obvious validations: you will take `DATABASE_NAME` as given
 (even if an empty/blank string?)

 The problem is where this code lives... would you expect someone to `grep` your